Rapture (Johnny Mathis album): Reception

 Billboard captured the feel of the album in their review. "'Velvety' is a good one-word description of this new album by Mathis, who's given lush musical settings by Don Costa's ork."
 They also singled out certain tracks.
 "The material is all in a softly romantic vein, with 'My Darling, My Darling', 'Stars Fell on Alabama', and 'Stella by Starlight' among the best."
 The review also noted that a small reproduction of the cover painting was included with the LP as a bonus.

-Cashbox described the album as "one of his best perfromances to date on this LP of Don Costa-arranged sturdies" and notes Mathis "rich, full-bodied voice aptly showcased in top-fight arrangements of 'Moments Like This' and 'Stella By Starlight'.'
+Cashbox described the album as "one of his best performances to date on this LP of Don Costa-arranged sturdies" and notes Mathis "rich, full-bodied voice aptly showcased in top-fight arrangements of 'Moments Like This' and 'Stella By Starlight'.'

 Variety reported that the album showed "Johnny Mathis plays up his soft and smooth vocal styling in this warp up of romantic songs."

+American Record Guide notes that album showed "Johnny Mathis countins to grow in vocal quality and to sing songs of more than passing interest."